NAHDI51/some_articles/what_is_algorithm_en.md

 ---

+//Page 2

 ### An Example

 Supose, you are given a jar of water, a glass, and a packet of Dried orange powder, and you are told to make a glass of orange juice. **Problematic**, isn't it?

 In other words, you are given a *task*, to make, or *"ouptut"* the *orange juice*, using the *inputs* or the *ingredients* you are given.

+//Mention these inputs and outputs in the poster
 ---

 ### Input